-We first achieved Healthy Schools Status in 2008 and accreditation in November 2014.
+Following the end of support for schools through the Healthy Schools initiative, we committed to becoming members of Think 2 Speak in 2016.
 We regularly take part in events such as 'anti bullying week' and other initiatives to promote health and well-being.